calvinalvin/alexa-speechlet/README.md

 ##### say(text)
 - `text` | {String} - What Alexa says

-Adds text to the markup without adding anything.
+Adds text to the markup without modifying or adding anything.
 It will spit out exactly what you enter as is.
 This is useful for generating complex nested markup that you cannot achieve through the other methods.

 ```js
 let simpleSpeech = new Speechlet();